For the time being

 Not even the intelligent or devout were spared.
 Jan Hus traveled under imperial safe conduct only to feel the pyre’s breath; Savonarola’s ashes fed the Arno; Bruno’s tongue, gagged with iron, could not cry that the universe might be larger than Aristotle allowed.
 Galileo aged under house arrest, obliged to kneel where others burned and whisper that the earth stands still while it hurtles through darkness unhindered by anathema.

-Purgatory began as a vague hope that mercy might pursue the dead, then hardened into a commercial furnace.
-As soot from burning conversos coated Spanish tiles, pennies clinked into indulgence chests to shorten imaginary years in imaginary flames—licensed by councils that stitched together stray verses as a tailor patches velvet, sure the garment would shine because scholastic gold thread described each seam.
+The doctrine of purgatory began as a vague hope that mercy might pursue the dead.
+But it hardened into a commercial furnace; and as soot from burning conversos, human beings, coated Spanish tiles, pennies clinked into indulgence chests to shorten imaginary years in imaginary flames—all of this licensed by councils that stitched together stray verses as a tailor patches velvet, sure the garment would shine because scholastic gold thread described each seam.
+They loved their work.
+They loved the beauty of the pure logic they penned.

 Is this the Body you love?
 These were not parentheses in Church history; this was the Roman heartbeat through half the Christian era.
 The last Spanish execution—schoolteacher Cayetano Ripoll in Valencia, 1826—was carried out by civil authority at the request of the Junta de Fe, decades after the Inquisition’s formal abolition.
 Yet its logic lingered.
 The institution that now waves away these centuries as “excesses” is the same that claims immunity from error in defining faith and morals.
 The smell of scorched hair still clings to its garments, and the rationalizations for torture still polish new doctrines to mirror finish.